 So which free plugins shall you choose?
 Well, the good thing is that they are free.
 So you can go ahead and try them and see what best fits your needs.
 As you might have guessed we absolutely recommend BackWPUp – just because it has everything a webmaster needs to backup their WordPress blog or website.
 Especially being able to back up to a remote location is a crucial feature that any backup plugins should provide.

-With BackWPUp you can even backup WordPress to Dropbox or SugarSync (Editor Rating: , ).
+With BackWPUp you can even backup WordPress to Dropbox or SugarSync (Editor Rating: , 5 GB for 0 $/year).
 WP DB Backup is good if you’re only looking for database backup as there is no support for file backup.
 BackUpWordPress is nice but it lacks the remote backup feature.

 We are very amazed by the great selection of free plugins and their capabilities.
 So we’re really looking forward to testing paid plugins and see what they bring to the table BackWPUp can’t offer.